Design principles of transcription factors with intrinsically disordered regions: Results

 We find the design principle: $l_0\!=\!d$, identical to what we showed for the case of a single IDR binding site.
 Specifically, $Q$ is maximal at $l_0\!\sim \!d$ for all combinations of $n_b$ and $n_t$.
 Fig.~\ref{Fig:affinity_ratio}{\bf a} displays this principle for several combinations of $n_b$ and $n_t$.
 All combinations are provided in Supplementary Fig.~S3.
 This is plausible since for the IDR to be bound to the DNA at multiple places without paying a large entropic penalty, the distance between target sites should be compatible with the distance between binding sites.
 We therefore set $l_0\!=\!d$ and search for other design principles.
 Fig.~\ref{Fig:affinity_ratio}{\bf b} shows a heatmap of $Q$ varying with $n_b$ and $n_t$.
 At large $n_t$, as $n_b$ increases, the value of $P_{\rm TF}$ exhibits an initial substantial increase, followed by a gradual rise until it reaches saturation (shown explicitly in Supplementary Fig.~S4).
-It is reminiscent of the observations from experiments in Ref.~\cite{Naama20}, wherein the binding affinity undergoes a rapid increase followed by a gradual saturation with increasing length of the IDR.
 A similar behavior is also observed when varying the value of $n_t$.
-(When $n_t$ exceeds $n_b$, the contribution from the states where the IDR is bound but the DBD is unbound increases with increasing $n_t$, which slightly lowers $P_{\rm TF}$; see Supplementary Fig.~S5.)
+(When $n_t$ exceeds $n_b$, the contribution from the states where the IDR is bound but the DBD is unbound increases with increasing $n_t$, which slightly lowers $P_{\rm TF}$; see Supplementary Fig.~S4.)
 In fact, the heatmap shown in Fig.~\ref{Fig:affinity_ratio}{\bf b} shows that the value of $P_{\rm TF}$ is governed, approximately, by the \textit{minimum} of $n_b$ and $n_t$ (this is reflected in the nearly symmetrical ``L-shapes'' of the contours).
 This places strong constraints on the optimization, and suggests that there will be little advantage in increasing the value of either $n_b$ or $n_t$ beyond the point $n_b\!=\!n_t$, revealing another design principle (under the assumption that it is preferable to have smaller values of $n_b$ and $n_t$ for a given level of affinity, in order to minimize the cellular costs involved).
 We verify this principle holds at additional values of $E_B$.
 Fig.~\ref{Fig:affinity_ratio}{\bf c} shows that the contours corresponding to $P_{\rm TF}\!=\!0.9$ at varying values of $E_B$ all take an approximate symmetrical L-shape, thus supporting the design principle $n_b=n_t$.
 For a given $E_B$, we denote the optimal values as $n_b^*\! =\! n_t^*$, and show them as hexagrams in the plot.
 We further find that $n_b^*$ decreases with increasing $E_B$, as displayed in the inset.
-These relationships also hold at $P_{\rm TF}\!=\!0.5$ (Supplementary S6).
+These relationships also hold at $P_{\rm TF}\!=\!0.5$ (Supplementary S5).

 We examine the variation of $Q$ with respect to $E_B$ while keeping $n_b\!=\!n_t$ constant.
 In Fig.~\ref{Fig:affinity_ratio}{\bf d}, as the binding energy $E_B$ increases, $Q$ increases from a value of $\sim 1$ to its saturation value, $1/P_{\rm simple}$, in a switch-like manner: i.e., there is a characteristic energy scale, $E_{\rm th}$.
 To estimate $E_{\rm th}$, when $Q\!\ll\!
 1/P_{\rm simple}$ (i.e., $P_{\rm TF}\!\ll\!1$), we approximate the expression of $Q$ as: